 Some temporary tattoos with monsters and minion pictures (Finn loves Minions and his cake was Minion themed too)

-1 elastic Nerf Wristband from Ebay which are 2 for 99p
+1 elastic Nerf Wristband from Ebay which are pretty cheap at around 2 for 99p

 Nerf Bullets from Ebay which I put in the wristband they where 3.75£ for 100 pack (please note there not the original Nerf Bullets)

 Because of the heat wave back in July I decided despite the Nerf Attack Party Company supplying some drinks to bring along a cool box full off cold water bottles so the kids could stay hydrated between the games!
 To make the bottles more fun and for the children to be able to know them apart I made some personalised water bottle labels.
 I used a water bottle label template off google and once again used Picmonkey to personalise it.
 I found the red Nerf boomerang sample on google and just added the children’s names (see above for font):

 I have also written about how to Make your own Nerf Attack Party Invites as well as a post about Finn’s 8th Nerf Attack Birthday Party itself where the kids had an absolute blast!